 How do I schedule an appointment with a counselor?

-To schedule an appointment with a counselor, you can call the Counseling office at (408) 270-6475 or visit the Counseling website to schedule a remote appointment.
+To schedule an appointment with a counselor, you can call the Counseling office at (408) 270-6475 or visit the Counseling website to schedule a remote or in-person appointment.

 How should I prepare for my Counseling Appointment?